Culturology: In Russia

 From 1992, research was started by the Russian Institute for Cultural Research.
 Today, along the line of the central office located in Moscow, three branches of RIC have been opened – Siberian (opened in 1993 in Omsk), St. Petersburg Department (opened in 1997) and the Southern Branch (opened in 2012 in Krasnodar).

 Culturology studies at Moscow Lomonosov University

 In 1990, at the faculty of philosophy, a chair of the history and theory of world culture was created.
 Many prominent Soviet and Russian scholars like V. V. Ivanov, S. S. Averintsev, A. Y. Gurevich, M. L. Gasparov, G. S. Knabe, E. M. Miletinskiy, V. N. Romanov, T. V. Vasilyeva, N. V. Braginskaya, V. V. Bibikhin, Alexander Dobrokhotov have worked there.

 Yuri Rozhdestvensky founded a school of Culturology at the Department of Language Studies of Moscow Lomonosov University.
 Rozhdestvensky's approach to the development of culture (accumulation and mutual influence of layers) can be compared to the approach used in media ecology.

 Other uses

+The Oxford English Dictionary records usage of the word "culturology" with the meaning "[t]he science or study of culture or a culture" from 1920 onwards.

+American anthropologist Leslie White (1900-1975) popularised the term culturology among contemporary Anglophone social scientists.